 - Hamiltonian Monte Carlo explained.
 A visual and intuitive explanation of HMC: great for starters.

 - A Conceptual Introduction to Hamiltonian Monte Carlo by Michael Betancourt.
 An excellent paper for a solid conceptual understanding and principled intuition for HMC.

 - Exercises in Automatic Differentiation using

 jaxby Colin Carroll.
 This is the first in a series of blog posts that explain HMC from the very beginning.
-See also Hamiltonian Monte Carlo from Scratch and Step Size Adaptation in Hamiltonian Monte Carlo.
+See also Hamiltonian Monte Carlo from Scratch, Step Size Adaptation in Hamiltonian Monte Carlo, and Choice of Symplectic Integrator in Hamiltonian Monte Carlo.